 A look inside the Hidden Subway Station in NYC, which has been shuttered since 1945.
-Old City Hall is of the most architecturally stunning subway stations (by master artisan Rafael Guastavino) you’ve most likely never stepped foot in.
+Old City Hall Station is of the most architecturally stunning subway stations (by master artisan Rafael Guastavino) you’ve most likely never stepped foot in.

 The City Hall Station was the original southern terminus of the first “Manhattan Main Line” built by the Interborough Rapid Transit (IRT) Company.
 The line, opened in 1904, was intended to be a showpiece and crown jewel of the new subway system.
 Unlike the rest of the line, City Hall featured tall tile arches, brass fixtures, and skylights that ran along the entire curve of the station — a sort of miniature Grand Central Station.
 In fact, befitting the elegance of the station, it was even the chosen place for hanging the commemorative plaques recognizing the achievement of building the underground train system.

-How to visit the abandoned City Hall Station
+How to visit the abandoned Old City Hall Station

 The station is at the end of the 6 train line which terminates at the “Brooklyn Bridge/City Hall Station” in Lower Manhattan.
 It is located beneath the magnificent Municipal Building at the intersection of Centre Street and Chambers Street.
 Because the downtown-bound 6 train must make a U-turn to head back uptown, the train makes a loop through this secret station.
 Here’s how to see it:

 - When the train makes its final stop at the “Brooklyn Bridge/City Hall” station, passengers are told to exit the train.

 - Stay on the train and duck down so as not to be easily spotted.
 When the train departs the station it will pass through the abandoned City Hall Station.
 That’s when you can get a view of the station – be discreet.